ehharding/science-center/README.md

 ## Contributing

-This project adopts the Science Center [Code of Conduct][].
+This project adopts the Science Center [code of conduct][].

 Any person who wants to contribute to the Science Center is welcome!
-Please read [Contribution Guidelines][] to understand better the structure of the respository.
+Please read the [contribution guidelines][] to better understand the structure of the respository.

 > \[!NOTE]\
-> We recommend a read of all Relevant Links below before doing code changes; Including dependency changes, content
+> We recommend a read of the Relevant Links below before attempting code changes.
+This includes dependency, content, and
-> changes, and code changes.
+> code changes.

 ### Deployment

 The project is automatically deployed to [GitHub Pages](https://pages.github.com) through its GitHub Actions integration when new pushes happen on the `main` branch.

-Details regarding the deployment are only accessible to the maintainers of the Science Center team due to certain limitations.
+Details regarding the deployment are only accessible to the Collaborators of the Science Center team due to certain limitations.

 The current integration is owned and managed by the Science Center team.